cqm3ron/VBguide/README.md

 # Visual Basic Guide
-## A GCSE Visual Basic Guide with many useful tips that I have picked up along the way
+## A GCSE Visual Basic Guide with many useful tips that I have picked up along my VB.NET journey

 So, you're here because you don't know Visual Basic very well, but you want to.